Semi-parametric Bernstein-von Mises in Linear Inverse Problems: General results

-Our main general result asserts that the semiparametric BvM theorem holds for the marginal posterior distribution of the parameter $\theta$ if $\pi_f$ is a ``good enough'' Gaussian prior on the function $f$.
-Here ``good enough'' means that if $\pi_f$ is used as a prior to make inference about $f$ in the model \eqref{eq: sde1}, then the corresponding posterior contracts around the true $f_0$ (with respect to the $L^2$-norm) at a rate $\eps_n$ that is of smaller order than $n^{-1/4}$.
-We recall that the rate $\eps_n$ is determined by the so-called the concentration function $\phi_{f_0}$ associated to the centered Gaussian prior $\pi_f$ on $L^2[0,1]$, which is defined by
+Our main result asserts that the semi-parametric BvM theorem holds for a ``good enough'' prior $\pi_f$ on $f$.
+Here ``good enough'' means that the posterior of $(\q,f)$ contracts around the true $(\theta_0,f_0)$ and is insensitive to shifts in the least favorable direction.

-where $\HHH$ is the reproducing kernel Hilbert space (RKHS) of $\pi_f$ (see \cite{rkhs}).
-If $f_0$ is the true function in the model \eqref{eq: sde1} and $\eps_n$ is a sequence of positive numbers such that $n\eps^2_n \to \infty$ and the concentration inequality $\phi_{f_0}(\eps_n) \le n\eps^2_n$ holds, then the posterior corresponding to the prior $\pi_f$ contracts around $f_0$ with respect to the $L^2$-norm at the rate $\eps_n$ (see Theorem 3.4 of \cite{vdVvZ08}).